-High paying clients expect you to act like the professional they hired.
+High-paying clients expect you to act like the professional they hired.

 All communication with your client should be as professional as possible.
-Big businesses spend millions on branded letterheads, paper and envelopes so all communication with customers looks professional.
+Big businesses spend millions on branded letterheads, paper, and envelopes so all communication with customers looks professional.
 You should do the same.

 Throw out your Microsoft word invoices and move to a professional invoicing service such as Freshbooks or Harvest.
-These services have built in payment methods which make paying easier for your client and you look like a pro.
+These services have built-in payment methods which make paying easier for your client and you look like a pro.

-There’s nothing wrong with using a standard Gmail or Hotmail address, but for extra branding points you can set up your own hosted domain email (eg, email@example.com) using Google Apps for just $5/m.
+There’s nothing wrong with using a standard Gmail or Hotmail address, but for extra branding points, you can set up your own hosted domain email (eg, email@example.com) using Google Apps for just $5/m.

 When working on design projects for your clients, don’t just rely on free templates and resources.
 Use sites like CreativeMarket to cherry-pick useful addons for your project, then add them to your client’s invoice.

-2. Being unsure on your prices
+2. Being unsure of your prices

 Nothing says “I am inexperienced” quite like being unsure about your prices.

-Freelancers who don’t know what to charge or how to quote a job are showing a lack of experience charging clients.
+Freelancers who don’t know what to charge or how to quote a job are showing a lack of experience in charging clients.